-Individuals can file bankruptcy without an attorney which is called filing pro se.
-However, seeking the advice of a qualified attorney is strongly suggested because bankruptcy has long-term financial and legal outcomes.
+Individuals can file bankruptcy without an attorney.
+This is called filing pro se.
+Working with a qualified bankruptcy attorney, however, is strongly suggested because bankruptcy has long-term financial and legal outcomes.

-In this blog, we will point out some of the most common problems when a person files pro se.
+This blog will discuss some of the most common problems that occur when a person files a bankruptcy pro se.

 Considerations Before Filing Bankruptcy

 - Not needing to file.
-Some people who file for bankruptcy pro se do not understand what bankruptcy can do and what their alternatives are.
-For example, they might be filing to wipe out debts that are not dischargeable such as recent taxes, debts for drunk driving and most student loan debts.
-They file only to learn that they still owe the debts.
+Many people who file bankruptcy pro se don’t understand their alternatives or what bankruptcy can and can’t do.
+For example, they might be filing to wipe out debts that can’t be discharged (eliminated) such as recent taxes, debts for drunk driving and most student loan debts.
+After the bankruptcy they are surprised that they still owe the debt.